Carlosrincong/GCP-Cloud-Engineer/CE/README.md

 If you building and redundancy for availability, remember to allocate excess capacity to meet performance requirements.
 I recommend that you first configure the instance through the Google Cloud console and then ask Compute Engine for the equivalent REST request or command line
 I recommend a high-memory virtual machine if you need to take advantage of RAM Disk, along with a persistent disk to back up the RAM disk data.
+We recommend storing the startup and shutdown scripts in Cloud Storage You can create regular snapshots on a persistent disk faster and at a much lower cost than if you regularly created a full image of the disk. full image of the disk = image + snapshot.

 # VPC (Virtual Private CLoud Network)
 Each Google Cloud project has a default network to get you started.